zw0610/zw0610.github.io/notes-en/oneapi.md

 At this moment, AMD offers its own stack for deep learning, which is called [ROCm](https://www.amd.com/en/graphics/servers-solutions-rocm).

-likewise, the full stack is now able to provide end-to-end acceleration for deep learning training and inference, even on Kubernetes with its own [device plugin](https://github.com/RadeonOpenCompute/k8s-device-plugin).
+likewise, the full stack is now able to provide end-to-end acceleration for dl training and inference, even on Kubernetes with its own [device plugin](https://github.com/RadeonOpenCompute/k8s-device-plugin).

 ![rocm](https://www.amd.com/system/files/styles/992px/private/2019-11/343814-rocm-open-source-chart-1260x709.png?itok=l2Pz8mtQ)